vserova/book/pages/ch_objmgr.md

 ### Add a data loader to the Scope

 The data loader is designed to be a replaceable object.
 There can be a variety of data loaders, each of which would load data from different databases, flat files, etc. Each data loader must be registered with the Object Manager.
 One distinguishes them later by their names.
-One of the most popular data loaders is the one that loads data from GenBank - <span class="nctnt ncbi-class">CGBDataLoader</span>.
-Each loader has at least one <span class="nctnt ncbi-func">RegisterInObjectManager()</span> static method, the first argument is usually a reference to the Object Manager:
+One of the most popular data loaders is the one that loads data from GenBank - `CGBDataLoader`.
+Each loader has at least one `RegisterInObjectManager()` static method, the first argument is usually a reference to the Object Manager:

     #include <objtools/data_loaders/genbank/gbloader.hpp>
     ...
     CGBDataLoader::RegisterInObjectManager(*obj_mgr);

 A data loader may be registered as a default or non-default loader.
 The GenBank loader is automatically registered as default if you don't override it explicitly.
-For other loaders you may need to specify additional arguments to set their priority or make them default (usually this can be done through the last two arguments of the <span class="nctnt ncbi-func">RegisterInObjectManager()</span> method).
+For other loaders you may need to specify additional arguments to set their priority or make them default (usually this can be done through the last two arguments of the `RegisterInObjectManager()` method).
 A `Scope` can request data loaders from the `Object Manager` one at a time - by name.
 In this case you will need to know the loader's name.
-You can get it from the loader using its <span class="nctnt ncbi-func">GetName()</span> method, or if you don't have a loader instance, you can use the desired loader's static method <span class="nctnt ncbi-func">GetLoaderNameFromArgs()</span>:
+You can get it from the loader using its `GetName()` method, or if you don't have a loader instance, you can use the desired loader's static method `GetLoaderNameFromArgs()`:

     scope.AddDataLoader(my_loader.GetName());                    // with loader instance
     scope.AddDataLoader(CGBDataLoader::GetLoaderNameFromArgs()); // without a loader